britneydang/HandsonProject_SSIS/README.md

 - Go to VS -> create new project -> search for Integration Service Project -> add name and location -> create.
 - Click on Solution Explorer -> R-click project folder -> add -> new item -> DtsPackage -> add.
 Package is the most important window of SSIS
 - Open the new Package.Dts[Design].
 This contains 5 tabs: Control Flow, Data Flow, Parameters, Event Handlers, Package Explorer
 - ETL.
-Every E and L needs a Connection Manager
+Every Extract and Load needs a Connection Manager
 - In Control Flow tab (each item in toolbox list called Task):
   - Drag a Data Flow Task from the toolbox into the Control Flow -> double click Data Flow -> select Data Flow Task.
 - In Data Flow tab (each item in toolbox list called Component):